 - Some states have limited provider selection

-- Cash-pay rates can be high
+- Cash-pay rates vary by provider and can be high

 Cost